Loebl-Komlos-Sos Conjecture: dense case: Introduction

-The current work utilizes techniques of Zhao~\cite{Z07+} and of Piguet and Stein~\cite{PS07+}.
-We postpone a detailed discussion of similarities between our approach and theirs, and of our own contribution until Section~\ref{sec_outline}.
+The current work builds on techniques of Zhao~\cite{Z07+} and of Piguet and Stein~\cite{PS07+}.
+We postpone a detailed discussion of similarities between our approach and theirs and of our own contribution until Section~\ref{sec_outline}.
+After the first version of this manuscript was posted on the arXiv, Oliver Cooley~\cite{Cooley} published an independent proof of Theorem~\ref{thm_main}.(3)